 Virtual Conference Information

-For the first time, the National Crime Victim Bar Association will be offering an abridged virtual registration for this year’s conference.
-The virtual registration will be offered at a discounted rate of $500 for individuals who feel more comfortable attending the conference from the comfort of their home or office.
+The National Crime Victim Bar Association will be offering an abridged virtual registration for this year’s conference.
+The virtual registration will be offered at a discounted rate for individuals who feel more comfortable attending the conference from the comfort of their home or office.

 Virtual NCVBA conference attendees will have access to all NCVBA sessions live-streamed, as well as access to the conference app for the opportunity to network and engage with presenters and attendees from a distance.
 Virtual conference attendees will also have access to CLE credits for attending the conference virtually.